alnvdl/varys/README.md

 ## Deploying in Azure App Service
-It is quite easy to deploy and run this application on the Azure App Service free tier, as long as you have a reasonable number of feeds (less than 100).
+It is quite easy to deploy and run this application on the Azure App Service free tier, as long as you have a reasonable number of feeds.

 1. Deploy the app in Azure following the
    [quick start guide](https://learn.microsoft.com/en-us/azure/app-service/quickstart-custom-container?tabs=dotnet&pivots=container-linux-azure-portal).